lucasmccabe/emailGPT/README.md

 `emailGPT` is a quick and easy interface to generate emails with [ChatGPT](https://openai.com/blog/chatgpt/).
 To try it out, click the "Open in Streamlit" button above, or click [here](https://lucasmccabe-emailgpt-app-jspyxu.streamlit.app/).

+> Note: This Streamlit app is no longer functional, after OpenAI added Cloudflare protections to their API (12/12/2022)

 <img src="assets/lazy_email.png" alt="drawing" width="200"/>